By Mark Powers & Shawn McNalis

 Recently one of our clients, an attorney whom we’ll call “James,” came to us a worried man: his current group of referral sources had stopped sending work.

-For the last couple of years, he’d benefited from a stream of work which flowed almost effortlessly and became dependant on a small handful of referral sources who had large projects at the time.
+For the last couple of years, he’d benefited from a stream of work which flowed almost effortlessly and became dependent on a small handful of referral sources who had large projects at the time.
 He’d gotten out of the habit of marketing and rode the wave of business that came his way.
 But all good things come to an end, and he found himself high and dry.

 We recommended that he “warm up” the relationships he’d been neglecting for a while.